 echo "You selected: $choice"

--t 5sets a timeout of 5 seconds.- If no input is provided, the script assigns a default value (
+-t 5sets a timeout of 5 seconds.- If the user provides nothing, the script assigns a default value (

 no action).